When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Problem statement and motivation

-where $\xi_i(t) \in \mathbb{R}^p$ represents the state of the distributed observer $i$.
-Since communication delays prevent receivers from obtaining timely information from their senders, we seek to introduce predictors to compensate for these delays and improve the overall system performance.
-Therefore, the following modified distributed observers are constructed:
+where $\xi_i(t) \in \mathbb{R}^p$ represents the state of the distributed observer for each \textbf{Agent} $\boldsymbol{i}$ can be derived.
+In sharp contrast with \cite{su2011cooperative}, we consider the presence of uniform communication delays, all equal to $\tau \in \mathbb{R}^+,$ which prevent receivers from instantaneously obtaining information from their senders.
+Therefore, we seek to compensate for the effects of delayed information through prediction.
+To this end, the following modified distributed observers are constructed: